 Recital and Concert Attendance.
 Students concentrating in any area of music will attend all student Performance Hours.
-Additionally, students will attend a total of ten recitals and concerts each semester.
+Additionally, students will attend a total of ten recitals and concerts each semester, plus at least two non-music events.
 A list of performances from which the student may choose is posted each semester and attendance forms are available.
 The student is responsible for completing and returning these forms promptly.